CLayer-dev/docs/docs/nodes-validation/node-monitoring.md

 ## Overview

-Learn how to monitor your Core Layer node effectively using the correct Geth-based monitoring tools and approaches.
+Learn how to monitor your CLayer node effectively using the correct Geth-based monitoring tools and approaches.

 ## Monitoring Setup